akoweng/CrocoDash/docs/source/features/datasets.rst

-Raw Data Access
+Datasets
 ============

 CrocoDash uses several datasets to setup the model.
 Data can be gathered directly from public datasources (including the CESM inputdata svn repository) or through helper functions in the CrocoDash data_access module.
+Users can check if datasets are accessible at this `link <https://crocodile-cesm.github.io/CrocoDash/reports/raw_data_status.html>`_.

 Please see below for available datasets.

 .. csv-table:: Data Product Registry
-   :file: ../../CrocoDash/data_access/tables/data_product_registry.csv
+   :file: ../../../CrocoDash/raw_data_access/tables/data_product_registry.csv
    :header-rows: 1